Harvesting primordial black holes from stochastic trees with $\texttt{FOREST}$: Discussion

 In the elementary vertex depicted in \cref{fig:elementary:tree}, as soon as a patch grows larger than twice the Hubble volume, it is divided into two independent patches.
 In practice however, the two children patches do not become independent instantaneously, since the decay of gradient interactions at super-Hubble scales is a gradual process.

 In stochastic trees, branching is an instantaneous event, but the precise time at which it takes place is not unambiguous.
 For instance, instead of splitting a node $i$ and letting the branches leading to the nodes $\ell$ and $m$ grow independently, one could let the node $i$ grow to twice its volume and then split it.
 More generally, one could consider a hybrid process where the node $i$ grows up to a time $\alpha\Delta N$, then splits, and the two child branches are evolved independently for $(1-\alpha)\Delta N$, where $0\leq \alpha\leq 1$.
 These three possibilities are depicted in \cref{fig:branching:times}.
-The ``split-then-grow'' procedure corresponds to $\alpha=0$, while the ``grow-then-split'' procedure corresponds to $\alpha=1$.
+The ``split-then-grow'' procedure corresponds to $\alpha=0$, while the ``grow-then-split'' procedure corresponds to $\alpha=1$.\footnote{Note that \cref{eq:volume:leaf} was written with the ``split-then-grow'' convention for explicitness. }

 In order to show explicitly that large-scale properties do not depend on the detailed choice of the $\alpha$ parameter, let us consider the tree depicted in \cref{fig:example:artefact}.
 Note that a subscript $\mathrm{T}$ signals quantities associated with the whole tree.
 After a time $N_{\mathrm{T}}= q_{\mathrm{T}} \Delta N$ has elapsed from the parent node $1$, consider two nodes $i$ and $j$ separated by a tree distance $d=\abs{j-i}$.
 By tree distance, we mean a one-dimensional distance on the final hypersurface in the representation of the binary tree in \cref{fig:example:artefact}, where two sibling nodes are separated by $d=1$.
 The maximal such distance one can consider is $D=2^{q_{\mathrm{T}}}-1$.